ashutoshmjain/gita/src/knower.md

 >
 > For the sake of this essay, "Knowledge" is the set of rules governing the probabilities based on a set of preexisting conditions, while "information" is the record of individual outcomes.

 For an external observer, knowledge unfolds with every new piece of information.
 For example, if it was your first time flipping a fair coin, you would soon realize that Heads or Tails were only options.
 For a binary pair such as coin toss, "Not Heads" exists but eventually it means "Tails", and vice versa.
 You can name "Tails" as "Not Heads" depending upon what you are looking for.
-You will soon notice that Heads and Tails are random occurrences, but there is an order in that randomness.
+You would also see that Heads and Tails are random occurrences - independent of what showed up in last flip.
+But there is an order in that randomness.
 If you flipped enough times, the occurrences of two options converge towards the average - half and half.
 If there were three probable outcomes, the outcomes shall gravitate towards "one third".
 These are proven laws of probability theory but the amazing thing is:

 > No one ever told "the coin" how to behave.
 It didn't take probability theory lessons :-) Eienstein famously said "God doesn't throw dice".
 >